IlyaSemenov/json-mark/README.md

 # json-mark

-A TypeScript utility library that extends JSON serialization to support custom types like `bigint` and `Uint8Array`.
+A TypeScript utility library that extends JSON serialization to support custom types:

+- `bigint`
+- `Uint8Array` and other typed arrays
+- `RegExp`
+- special numbers (`NaN`, `Infinity`, `-Infinity`)
+- any other custom type given the respective serializer callback

 `json-mark` encodes type information directly in JSON strings using a configurable marker character followed by a string type name: